This document presents a brief, high-level overview of Peewee’s primary features. This guide will cover:

 >>> grandma = Person.select().where(Person.name == 'Grandma L.').get()

-We can also use a shorthand:
+We can also use the equivalent shorthand Model.get():

 >>> grandma = Person.get(Person.name == 'Grandma L.')